MicrosoftDocs/cpp-docs.it-it/docs/standard-library/raw-storage-iterator-class.md

 ### <a name="parameters"></a>Parametri

-`first` L'iteratore in avanti che consiste nel sottostanti il `raw_storage_iterator` in fase di costruzione dell'oggetto.
+*primo* l'iteratore in avanti sottostante il `raw_storage_iterator` in fase di costruzione dell'oggetto.

 ### <a name="example"></a>Esempio